Optimal Model Selection for Conformalized Robust Optimization: Individualized Optimal Model Selection

 \end{theorem}

-By comparing Theorems \ref{thm:cond_coverage} and \ref{thm:CROIMS_optimality} with the convergence rate of classical kernel estimation, we observe that individualized model selection introduces only an additional error factor of $\log|\Lambda|$, regarding the size of the candidate set.
-Assuming $|\Lambda| \leq O(n^{C})$ for constant $C>0$ and choosing the bandwidth $h_n \asymp n^{-\frac{1}{d+2}}$, CROiMS can achieve asymptotic conditional robustness and optimality with nearly optimal rate $O(n^{-\frac{1}{d+2}} \log n)$.
+By comparing Theorems \ref{thm:cond_coverage} with the convergence rate of classical kernel estimation, we observe that individualized model selection introduces only an additional error factor of $\log|\Lambda|$, regarding the size of the candidate set.
+Assuming $|\Lambda| \leq O(n^{c})$ for constant $c>0$ and choosing the bandwidth $h_n \asymp n^{-\frac{1}{d+2}}$, CROiMS can achieve asymptotic conditional robustness and optimality with nearly optimal rate $O(n^{-\frac{1}{d+2}} \log n)$.
+In practice, we can set the bandwidth as $h_n = Cn^{-\frac{1}{d+2}}$ and tune the constant $C$ by the strategy in \citet{hore2024conformal}, ensuring that the effective sample size is greater than a specified value.